-- a.
-Reappointment and Tenure.
-Two (2) years after the effective date of the approved changes, except that a bargaining unit member may choose to be reviewed under new department standards sooner than the two (2) year time period.
-If the bargaining unit member does not expressly elect this option, he/she will be reviewed under department standards that were effective immediately prior to the approved revision.
-For example, changes in reappointment or tenure standards approved in 2005-06 take effect July 1, 2006 and shall be applied to reappointment or tenure applications in 2008-09 (unless a bargaining unit member elects to be reviewed under the new standards in 2006-07 or 2007-08). - b.
-Promotion.
+- Promotion.
 One (1) year after the effective date of the approved changes, except that a bargaining unit member may choose to be reviewed under new department standards sooner than the one (1) year time period.
 If the bargaining unit member does not expressly elect this option, he/she will be reviewed under department standards that were effective immediately prior to the approved revision.
-For example, changes in promotion standards approved in 2005-06 take effect July 1, 2006 and shall be applied to promotion application(s) in 2007-08 (unless a bargaining unit member elects to be reviewed under the new standards in 2006-07). - 15.
-The current approved procedures, criteria, standards, and bylaws are available on the Faculty Personnel Services website at www.fps.cmich.edu/bylaws.htm.
+For example, changes in promotion standards approved in 2008-09 take effect July 1, 2009 and shall be applied to promotion application(s) in 2010-11 (unless a bargaining unit member elects to be reviewed under the new standards in 2009-10). - 13.
+The current approved procedures, criteria, standards, and bylaws are available on the Faculty Personnel Services website at www.fps.cmich.edu/bylaws/.
 Procedures that have been superseded by revisions are archived on the same website.
 The ASSOCIATION will be notified of approved changes within thirty (30) days of their approval.